AocholAyoul9/aocholayoul9/README.md

 ---

-## 🚀 What I’m Working On
+## 📌 What I’m Working On

-- 🧠 AI Resume Analyzer – A full-stack app that uses OpenAI + Apache Tika to give feedback on uploaded resumes (Spring Boot + Angular)
+- 🧠 **AI Resume Analyzer** – A full-stack app that uses OpenAI + Apache Tika to give resume feedback (Spring Boot + Angular)

-- 💻 Improving my Spring Boot & microservices skills
+- 🧪 Building CRUD and authentication apps with Spring Security & JWT

-- 📦 Learning Docker and CI/CD for deploying scalable apps
+- 📦 Exploring Docker and CI/CD basics

+---

+## 🎯 Goals for 2025

+- ✅ Complete internship with hands-on backend/frontend work
+- 🧰 Build 3–5 production-ready AI apps using Spring Boot, Angular, and OpenAI
+- 🧠 Deepen understanding of software architecture & design

+---

 ## 💡 Fun Fact

-I’m passionate about using technology to solve real-world challenges and always eager to learn something new — whether it's a framework, an API, or an architectural pattern.
+I love solving real-world problems with code and enjoy continuously learning — whether it’s a new framework, pattern, or dev tool.

 ---